-Analytics MD provides a comparison analysis of this facility to other U.S. hospitals and medical centers.
+Analytics MD provides a comparative analysis of this facility to other U.S. hospitals and medical centers.
 Currently, Union County Hospital maintains an overall “B-” score, ranking it in the 45th percentile.
 The ranking is calculated using publicly available information that includes staff responsiveness, emergency care, patient length of stay, patient flow, nurse/physician/patient communication, overall patient satisfaction and reported complications.
-A median to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.
+A medium to low score might indicate a high percentage of medical mistakes and errors that occur at the hospital.

 The level of urgent and emergency care the hospital provides is crucial to the local community.
-Any delay in treatment could have catastrophic consequences to the patient.
+Any delay in treatment could have catastrophic consequences for the patient.
 As an example, the doctor could misdiagnose the problem, failed to treat the problem appropriately or send the patient home who should have been admitted to the hospital for ongoing or follow-up care, treatment or surgery.
 Publicly available data helps patients determine the level of care their emergency room provides.
 Currently, Union County Hospital percentile rankings involving the emergency department include:

 - Incoming Patient Flow (34th percentile) – This measurement ranks the efficiency of how the medical team evaluates a patient who just arrived at the emergency room.